 Revision note:We have corrected our account of Lee Egalnick's last spin in the record business.
-He did not start the Topper label, which put out two releases in June 1952; he was involved, as a representative of Premium Music, with Topper 204, the company's last single, which came out in September 1952.
+He did not start the Topper label, which put out two releases in June 1952; he was involved, as a representative of Premium Music, with both sides of Topper 204, the company's last single, which came out in September 1952.
 We have also sketched his life after he left the music business and moved his family to Houston, Texas.
 We are still updating our coverage of Premiums that were reissued on Chess.
 Courtesy of Dan Ferone, we have label copy for Premium 863, by Mickey Carter, and we can finally report on the music.

 Premium was an immediate successor to the Miracle label, which could no longer afford to record at United Broadcating Studio by February 1950, and was totally out of business by May.
 The principals were still Lee Egalnick and Lew Simpkins, and several artists on the roster had previously recorded with Miracle.
-The new company lasted a little over a year, before inadequate sales did it in.
+Their new company lasted a little over a year, before inadequate sales did it in.

 In May 1950, Lee Egalnick left Miracle, the company that he had founded in the summer of 1946, and founded the Premium label.
 The trade papers, inaccurately as it turns out, described the leaving as "a severing of ties with his partner Lew Simpkins."
 Premium's address was 2326 South Michigan Avenue, on an incipient "Record Row."
 Billboard reported that the first releases were by the Lynn Hope Quartet (which never ended up on Miracle), Miff Mole's Dixieland Quintet, and Memphis Slim.
 Premium was a family enterprise: "Lee Egalnick, Premium disks, introduced his brother, Charley, the new sales manager, to the convetion" ("NAMM Notes," Billboard, July 28, 1951, p.
 24).